MilkyBoiVR/MedalClipDownloader/README.md

 ## 2. Preload
 Scroll down to the bottom of your medal clips, this helps preload the buttons to allow link copying.
 ![2-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/8ecf6e39-aef4-4155-a869-f6d5e54febfd)
-## 3. Downloading
+## 3. Downloading (DO NOT MOVE MOUSE)
 Select where you want the clips to be downloaded to using "Browse" and start the tool using "Start Download".
 > [!WARNING]
-> If the tool is above a "Copy Link" button, the tool will skip that specific clip.
+> 1. If the tool is above a "Copy Link" button, the tool will skip that specific clip.
+>
+> 2. If you move your mouse during "Copy Link" issues may occur.

 ![3-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/44e7c8ce-d7e0-480a-b2a4-1b3d425fcad2)
 ## 4. View downloaded clips